Espyo/Pikifen/README.txt

     Why are the animations so clunky and the graphics so simple?
         I'm not an artist.
 Since nobody else is doing the graphics, I did the best I could.

+    Why are the textures and HUD all shiny and realistic, but the objects are simplistic?
+        Pikmin games have always looked fairly realistic.
+The engine can achieve pretty environments too, so making the textures simplistic would steal quite a lot of beauty.
+        The objects are simple, and based off of vector graphics, so it's easier to edit their graphics.
+If they were screenshots of 3D models, that would require content creators to have or create models for their new enemies, just so they could take screenshots and put them in-game.
+        An alternative style that could work all around is pixel art for everything.
+Game creators can create their graphics in this style if they so choose.

     Why didn't you use textures and sounds from the Pikmin games?
         1. The less copyrighted content I use, the safer I am, even if minimally.
 There's a difference between "code some fan made from scratch" and "a repository of Nintendo's copyrighted assets right there for the taking".
         2. Should something happen to the engine, I can rebrand it, and release the assets as they are.